Eyelid Surgery Newport Beach

 You’ll also experience bruising and swelling up to a week post-surgery.
 You can reduce swelling by applying ice packs to your eye area at least four times a day.
 It is also recommended to sleep upright for the first few days post-op, propped with extra pillows.

 Some people may develop dry eyes, but it usually does not last for more than two weeks.
-If you experience anything longer than that, let the office know.
+If you experience eye dryness, let the office know.

 You may also temporarily experience blurred vision, watery eyes, double vision, light sensitivity, and numb eyelids.

-Stitches are typically removed within 5-7 days post-op, except if they are self-absorbing stitches.
+Stitches are typically removed at 7 days post-op, except if they are self-absorbing stitches.

 Scars fade and become inconspicuous in a few months’ time.
 If there’s any residual bruising, you can hide them with cosmetics or dark sunglasses until it completely fades.